 Avid cyclists highlight customizability as one of the best reasons to own a bike.
 3D printed mudguards and valve caps are an excellent way to make your bike your own.

-3D printed phone holders for bikes are essential for regular riders.
+3D printed smartphone holders for bikes are essential for regular riders.
 If you’re riding for exercise, they’re handy for keeping on your favorite music and podcasts while on the track.
-And if you’re traveling, many of these phone holders are attached to the handlebars to give better access to maps for directions.
+And if you’re traveling, many of these holders are attached to the handlebars to give better access to maps for directions.

 3D Printed Bike Accessories for Accessibility

-These additions are not simple accessories, and include grip aids, brackets, and palm rests to aid in maneuvering, braking, and overall comfort for bike riders who may be suffering from injury, nerve damage, arthritis, or any other debilitation that would otherwise limit bike use.
+These additions are not simple accessories, of course, and include grip aids, brackets, and palm rests to aid in maneuvering, braking, and overall comfort for bike riders who may be suffering from injury, nerve damage, arthritis, or any other debilitation that would otherwise limit bike use.

 All of Boutilier’s CAD models for 3D printed bike accessories for the handicapped are available for free here.

-From 3D printed phone holders for bikes to fully formed 3D printed bike models, and everything in between, the technology for 3D printed bikes, bike parts, and accessories is constantly under new development.
+From 3D printed phone holders for bikes to fully formed and best 3D printed bike models, and everything in between, the technology for 3D printed bikes, bike parts, and accessories is constantly under new development.

 Matterhackers have been using NylonX to make 3D printed bike parts, saying ‘When you need something that is going to be facing some strain and has to be tough, NylonX is our material of choice.’